dalbothek/mc4p/README.md

-## What is mc3p?
+## What is mc4p?

-mc3p (short for Minecraft Protocol-Parsing Proxy) is a Minecraft proxy server.
-With mc3p, you can create programs (mc3p plugins) that examine and modify messages sent between the Minecraft client and server without writing any multi-threaded or network-related code.
+mc4p (short for Minecraft Portable Protocol-Parsing Proxy) is a Minecraft proxy server.
+With mc4p, you can create programs (mc4p plugins) that examine and modify messages sent between the Minecraft client and server without writing any multi-threaded or network-related code.

+mc4p is a fork of [mmgcill](https://github.com/mmcgill)'s [mc3p](https://github.com/mmcgill/mc3p).

 ### Installing from source

 To install from source, just clone the GitHub repository.
-You can then run mc3p directly from the top-level directory of the repository, or install it in 'development' mode with
+You can then run mc4p directly from the top-level directory of the repository, or install it in 'development' mode with

     python setup.py develop

-If mc3p is installed in 'development' mode, you can uninstall it with
+If mc4p is installed in 'development' mode, you can uninstall it with

     python setup.py develop --uninstall